DelphinusLab/zkwasm-scroll-error-reproduce/README.md

 cd ../
 ```

-Modify `config.ts` to add a valid `privateKey` and/or alternative RPC urls if necessary
+Modify `config.ts` to add a valid `privateKey` and/or alternative RPC urls if necessary.
+Notes: Run the verity script to reproduce the error with Scroll Testnet.
+Scroll Testnet transaction most like hang indefinitely after submitting the transaction.transaction.
+As it may hang indefinitely, so better create a new account address to do it each time in order to not affect next testing.

 Build to compile typescript